ZAHON/rilix-ui/core/src/components/visually-hidden/README.md

 By default, the `VisuallyHidden.Root` component renders a `<span>` element.
 For a complete overview of the default elements, refer to the [Rendered elements](#rendered-elements) section.

+You can customize the underlying HTML element rendered by this component, or even compose it with your own custom Qwik components, by using the `render$` prop.
+This provides immense flexibility, allowing you to:

 - Replace the default HTML tag with any other valid HTML element that fits your design and semantic needs.

 - Integrate your own Qwik components, wrapping them with custom styles or behaviors while ensuring the component's core logic and accessibility features remain intact.